jc10101010/jc10101010.github.io/_posts/2024-08-12-multiplayer.md

 ---
 layout:     page
-title:      3D Multiplayer in Java, ViridianNetworking
+title:      3D Multiplayer in Java using Custom Protocol, ViridianNetworking
 summary:    A UDP game networking solution written in Java.
 Applied in a 3D multiplayer demo.
 categories: jekyll pixyll
 ---